arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-10.md

-* `testCreateAndLogoutUser`: from home page, verify that by default a user is not logged in (e.g., there should be no logout button, and there should be the links to login/signup).
+* `testCreateAndLogoutUser`: from home page, verify that by default a user is not logged in (e.g., there should be no logout button, and there should be the links to login/sign-up).
-  Go to the signup page, and register a new valid user.
+  Go to the sign-up page, and register a new valid user.
   You should be automatically redirected back to the home page.
   Verify that you are actually logged in, and that the username of the user is displayed on the page.